embulk/embulk.github.io/_posts/2025-11-10-embulk-into-the-maintenance-mode.md

 ---
 layout: posts
-title: Embulk into the "maintenance mode"
+title: Embulk into the maintenance mode
 date: 2025-11-10
 description: "The Embulk project is going into the maintenance mode.
 Please do not expect that Embulk will be maintained actively.
 Even if you submit a pull request to the Embulk project, it may not be reviewed nor merged."
 author: "dmikurube"